 By default, the weights are read out from the Delphes file and their names from the HepMC file.
 There are some issues with current MadGraph versions that lead to Pythia not storing the weights.
 As work-around, MadMiner supports reading weights from the LHE file (the observables still come from the Delphes file).
-To enable this, use weights="lhe".
+To enable this, use weights="like".

 - hepmc\filename [str] Path to the HepMC event file (with extension '.hepmc' or '.hepmc.gz'). - sampled\from\benchmark [str] Name of the benchmark that was used for sampling in this event file (the keyword sample\benchmark of madminer.core.MadMiner.run()). - is\background [bool, optional] Whether the sample is a background sample (i.e. without benchmark reweighting). - delphes\filename [str or None, optional] Path to the Delphes event file (with extension '.root').
 If None, the user has to call run\delphes(), which will create this file.
 Default value: None. - lhe\filename [None or str, optional] Path to the LHE event file (with extension '.lhe' or '.lhe.gz').
-This is only needed if weights is "lhe". - $\mathbf{k}$ \factor [float, optional] Multiplies the cross sections found in the sample.
-Default value: - weights [{"delphes", "lhe"}, optional] If "delphes", the weights are read out from the Delphes ROOT file, and their names are taken from the HepMC file.
+This is only needed if weights is "lhe". - k\factor [float, optional] Multiplies the cross sections found in the sample.
+Default value: 1. - weights [{"delphes", "lhe"}, optional] If "delphes", the weights are read out from the Delphes ROOT file, and their names are taken from the HepMC file.
 If "lhe" (and lhe\filename is not None), the weights are taken from the LHE file (and matched with the observables from the Delphes ROOT file).
-The "delphes" behaviour is generally better as it minimizes the risk of mismatching observables and weights, but for some MadGraph and Delphes versions there are issues with weights not being saved in the HepMC and Delphes ROOT files.
+The "delphes" behaviour is generally better as it minimizes the risk of mismatching observables and weights, but for some MadGraph and Delphes ROOT files.
 In this case, setting weights to "lhe" and providing the unweighted LHE file from MadGraph may be an easy fix.
 Default value: "lhe". - systematics [None or list of str, optional] List of systematics associated with this sample.
 Default value: None.

-analyse\delphes\samples(generator\truth=False, delete\delphes\files=False, reference benchmark=None, parse lhe events as xml=True)
+analyse\delphes\samples(generator\truth=False, delete\delphes\files=False, reference\benchmark=None, parse\lhe\events\as\xml=True)